Skip To Main Content

 About Our Department

-The Office of Federal Programs & School Improvement supervises and supports the areas of Federal Programs, Homeless Education, English Learners, School Improvement and programs for At-Risk Youth.
+The Office of Federal Programs & School Improvement supervises and supports the areas of Federal Programs, Homeless Education, English Learners, School Improvement, and programs for At-Risk Youth.

 Federal Programs